 The HIH is engaged in one the currently most fascinating research fields: the decoding of the human brain.
 The focus lies on the question how certain diseases impair the function of this organ.
 Focal points of the research include

-- neurodegenerative diseases like Alzheimer's and Parkinson's,
+- neurodegenerative diseases, such as Alzheimer's and Parkinson's disease,

 The center currently consists of five departments: the neurology department with a focus on neurovascular diseases and neuro-oncology (Dr. Ulf Ziemann), the neurology department with focus on neurodegenerative diseases (Dr. Thomas Gasser), the neurology department with focus on epileptology (Dr. Holger Lerche), the cognitive neurology department (Dr. Hans-Peter Thier), and the department of cell biology of neurological diseases (Dr. Mathias Jucker).